-Join Deke McClelland for an in-depth discussion in this video Getting around an image, part of Introducing Photoshop: Photography.
+Join Deke McClelland for an in-depth discussion in this video Getting around an image, part of Learning Photoshop: Photography.

 In this movie, I'll show you how to get around an image inside Photoshop.
 Specifically, how to zoom in, how to zoom out, and how to pan around inside the image as well.
 Along the way, I'm going to pass along a few keyboard shortcuts.
 Now you can choose to ignore them if you like, but if you take the time to memorize them, many of which are quite easy to memorize, Then you'll find yourself moving around inside Photoshop much more fluidly, which means you can focus your attention on the task of editing your photographs.